tsma/eb-locustio-sample/README.md

-# AWS Elastic Beanstalk Load Generator Example
+# AWS Elastic Beanstalk Load Generator Example (Supports locust version 0.13.5 with aws elastic beanstalk)
 This sample application uses the [Locust](http://locust.io/) open source load testing tool to create a simple load generator for your applications.
 The sample test definition *[locustfile.py](locustfile.py)* tests the root of an endpoint passed in as an environment variable *(TARGET_URL)*.
 For more information on the format of the test definition file, see [Writing a locustfile](http://docs.locust.io/en/latest/writing-a-locustfile.html).

 You can get started using the following steps: